IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://dgrayman.fandom.com/wiki/Allen_Walker" target="_blank">Allen Walker</a>

+>This is right at the time when the young Shotaro Ishinomori-sensei and gekiga such as ''Kyojin no Hoshi'' and ''Ashita no Joe'' are coming out, so it must be difficult for him [Osamu Tezuka] to be the reigning champion.
+That's what I thought at the time.
+>
+>When we were in elementary school, there was a feeling that those who had been in the lead for a long time would start to give in half a step to everyone else.
+But over and over again, we witness the moment when teachers come to the front lines.
+Things like ''Dororo'' are very much in tune with the times.
+So when I was in the first year of junior high school, I read all the volumes of ''Phoenix.''
+>
+>I'll never forget it, but I think it was after I bought all the volumes of ''Phoenix'' on the porch of my house, and read the Dawn and Future editions, and then the Phoenix edition.
+One afternoon, I finished reading it.
+I was in a daze.
+I guess I read it for a few days and got to the end of the phoenix arc.
+As I looked at my thick garden, I thought, ''Wow, there are people out there who draw amazing things.''
+When I suddenly noticed, the sun was setting.
+>
+>For about that time, I thought, ''Wow, that's amazing.''
+Up until that point, I had seen him as a racer with a myriad of competitors, but one afternoon in my first year of junior high school, I realized that he had already become completely unstoppable.
+>
+>My basic way of thinking [about Osamu Tezuka] has not changed since that day.
+So much so that I want to make that day my coming-of-age ceremony.

+― <a href="https://en.wikipedia.org/wiki/Naoki_Urasawa" target="_blank">Naoki Urasawa</a>

 <b id="f1">1)</b> I used to think he was a lazy guy.
 The quote is from <a href="https://einsteinpapers.press.princeton.edu/vol8-trans/176" target="_blank">this letter</a> written a week before he published correct <a href="https://en.wikipedia.org/wiki/Einstein_field_equations" target="_blank">field equations of General Relativity (GR) or EFE</a>.
 At that point of time he was very afraid that GR will be formulated by someone before him.
 Indeed it happened as he feared and <a href="https://en.wikipedia.org/wiki/General_relativity_priority_dispute#Undisputed_facts" target="_blank">Hilbert probably found the correct field equations</a> ( $R_{\mu \nu }-{\frac {1}{2}}Rg_{\mu \nu }={\frac{8\pi G}{c^{4}}}T_{\mu \nu }$ the cosmological constant came later) independently 5 days before him.
 Even if Hilbert actually found the complete equations before him, he would still be the <b>single biggest contributor</b> to the formulation of GR because he found the equations without the trace term(i.e. $R_{\mu \nu }={\frac{8\pi G}{c^{4}}}T_{\mu \nu }$) first and was aware that he should add some term to make both sides consistent since $\nabla_{\nu} T^{\mu \nu}=0$ but $\nabla_{\nu} R^{\mu \nu }\neq 0$.
 Also Hilbert fully credited Einstein as the originator of the theory and no public priority dispute concerning the field equations ever arose between the two men during their lives.<a href="#a1">↩</a>

-<b id="f2">2)</b> This was Newton's response whenever <a href="https://en.wikipedia.org/wiki/Edmond_Halley" target="_blank">Edmond Halley</a> mocked religion or alchemy.
-Newton said [on atheism]:
+<b id="f2">2)</b> This “I have studied these things — you have not.” was Newton's response whenever <a href="https://en.wikipedia.org/wiki/Edmond_Halley" target="_blank">Edmond Halley</a> mocked religion or alchemy.
+Newton once said on atheism:

 >“Atheism is so senseless & odious to mankind that it never had many professors.
 Can it be by accident that all birds beasts & men have their right side & left side alike shaped (except in their bowels) & just two eyes & no more on either side the face & just two ears on either side the head & a nose with two holes & no more between the eyes & one mouth under the nose & either two fore leggs or two wings or two arms on the sholders & two leggs on the hipps one on either side & no more?
 Whence arises this uniformity in all their outward shapes but from the counsel & contrivance of an Author?
 Whence is it that the eyes of all sorts of living creatures are transparent to the very bottom & the only transparent members in the body, having on the outside an hard transparent skin, & within transparent juyces with a crystalline Lens in the middle & a pupil before the Lens all of them so truly shaped & fitted for vision, that no Artist can mend them?
 Did blind chance know that there was light & what was its refraction & fit the eyes of all creatures after the most curious manner to make use of it?
 These & such like considerations always have & ever will prevail with man kind to believe that there is a being who made all things & has all things in his power & who is therfore to be feared.”

 Newton is widely considered as one of the top 2 physicists of all time (the other being Einstein.
 Example: <a href="https://en.wikipedia.org/wiki/Lev_Landau#Landau's_ranking_of_physicists" target="_blank">Landau's ranking of physicists</a>).
 You may ask: 'How could someone that intelligent believe in something as silly as religion?'.
 But we should understand that those questions above were unexplainable back in those days as **biology was not mature enough** to answer them.
 So, **Newton had valid excuses to utter such nonsense**.
-He also believed in Alchemy and <a href="https://www.livescience.com/54162-newton-recipe-for-philosophers-stone-rediscovered.html" target="_blank">was interested in making the philosophers stone</a>.
-To be honest if I believed that philosophers stone can exist, I would also definitely try to make it and become **immortal**.
+He also believed in Alchemy and <a href="https://www.livescience.com/54162-newton-recipe-for-philosophers-stone-rediscovered.html" target="_blank">was interested in making the philosopher's stone</a>.
+To be honest if I believed that philosopher's stone can exist, I would also definitely try to make it and become **immortal**.

 >Newton was not the first of the age of reason.
 He was the last of the magicians, the last of the Babylonians and Sumerians, the last great mind that looked out on the visible and intellectual world with the same eyes as those who began to build our intellectual inheritance rather less than 10 000 years ago.”